 MG365 Organizational Theory.
 3 hours.
 Knowledge and skills to study organizations as a whole entity and to recognize needed changes to improve effectiveness and performance.
 An examination of complex, formal organizations as systems linked into an environment.
 A focus on organization goals, structure, internal processes, job design, and degree of centralization and formality.
 Prerequisite: MG356 and Junior standing.

 MG370 Information Systems.
 3 hours.
 Survey of the systems development process and the role of information systems in business with emphasis on accounting information systems.
 Students will become familiar with the general role, structure, and control of the accounting information system.
 A specific application software package for a small business is introduced and used.
 Cross-listed with AC370.
-Prerequisite: Junior standing, BU225, or a course in programming.
+Prerequisites: Junior standing, AC201, AC202, BU225, or instructor's permission.

 MG477 Production/Operations Management.
 3 hours.
 Knowledge, roles, responsibilities, and skills required of modern operations managers.
 An emphasis is placed on production planning, scheduling, forecasting, and programming.
 Prerequisite: MG354 or MG356, and either MA103 or 2 years of algebra in high school.